 It can be hard to write OKRs for something that has yet to be launched.
 But, you can still think about what would make that launch a success.

 Be careful not to turn your KRs into a checklist of things to prepare for a launch.
-Of course, you can have action items under your Key Results, but your OKRs should focus on the 2-3 things that will raise your confidence for the launch
+Of course, you can have action items under your Key Results, but your Launch OKRs should focus on the 2-3 things that will raise your confidence for the launch

 Be on track for a great launch next quarter